WebHare/runkit/README.md

 example the container is still named `demo` and the `demo.borg` credentials file is present.

 Use `runkit restore-server` to create a new 'restored from backup' server (don't use `runkit create-server`).
-You can add `--nodocker` to `restore-server` and `launch-webhare.sh` to use your local WebHare source tree instead of docker containers.
+You can add `--nocontainer` to `restore-server` and `launch-webhare.sh` to use your local WebHare source tree instead of containers.
 This will generally be faster if you've built a compatible version of WebHare for the data you're restoring.

 You can add the `--fast` option to `restore-server` to skip the restoration of logs and output.